Skip to Content

 • Military courts have described kidnapping as “one of the most heinous offenses known to the law”—and for good reason.
 Kidnapping deprives a person of their fundamental right to liberty and freedom of movement and usually involves force, violence, or other forms of coercion.
 Kidnapping often occurs within dating or romantic relationships as part of intimate partner violence, and perhaps nothing is more terrifying that stranger kidnappings of minors.

 Given the seriousness of this offense, a service member suspected of kidnapping needs an experienced law firm in their corner.
 The attorneys at MJA have decades of experience and have defended service members charged with some of the most serious offenses under the UCM.
 When your military career, future, and freedom are on the line, don’t go it alone.
-Contact one of our military defense lawyers today for a free consultation.
+Contact one of our military defense lawyers today for a consultation.

 What is Kidnapping under Article 125, UCMJ?